bbbglimmer/myneovimconfig/plugged/nvim-treesitter/README.md

 The following is a list of languages for which a parser can be installed through `:TSInstall`; a checked box means that `nvim-treesitter` also contains queries at least for the `highlight` module.

+Experimental parsers are parsers that are maintained, but not stable enough for daily use yet.
+They are excluded from automatic installation when `ensure_installed` is set to `"maintained"`.

 We are looking for maintainers to add more parsers and to write query files for their languages.

 <!--This section of the README is automatically updated by a CI job-->